phpactor/phpactor/doc/navigation.md

 -----

-While not a navigation function as such, this RPC command will show breif information about the symbol underneath the cursor.
+While not a navigation function as such, this RPC command will show brief information about the symbol underneath the cursor.

 - **Command**: _RPC Only_
 - **VIM Context Menu**: _Context menu_ > Hover_.